Common Health Issues in Senior Dogs | An Old Dog Guide

 Social Interactions and Play

-Some older dogs become less interested in toys or play.
+Some older dogs become less interested in toys.
 Finding new, gentler ways to engage them is important.
 Puzzle toys that dispense food can provide mental stimulation.
 Short training sessions using treats can be a fun, low-key activity.

 As dogs age, they might become less tolerant of other pets or children.
 Providing quiet spaces where they can retreat helps reduce stress.
 Supervising interactions and respecting the older dog's need for rest is important.